-The club championship rules have been designed to recognize the best male and female runners in the club, to encourage people to take part in race events, and to recognize exceptional performance for age and sex.
+The club championship rules have been designed to recognise the best male and female runners in the club, to encourage people to take part in race events, and to recognise exceptional performance for age and sex.

 To take part in the championship you have to run in qualifying races and meet some basic criteria.
 Your scores are based on your performance against either the entire field of runners in that event, or, in the case of the handicap, against the world record holder for that distance of your age and sex.

 Championship season and races

 The championship runs in calendar years, with races mostly in the eight months from February to October.

 In each month events have been selected as the ‘Club Championship Races’, with some events offering multiple races of varying lengths.
 For the full list of selected races, see Club Championship Races.

 Unlike in previous years, there are no “wild card” races – only the listed club championship races will count.

 Race scoring – Club Championship

 The points scored for each race are based solely on your overall finishing position.
 This means that every person you pass in the home straight will improve your score!